hplp/ai-hardware-project-6501-group10/Final Report/Final_Project_Report.md

 - **LeNet (MNIST)**: Minimal performance degradation in INT8, with INT16 matching FP32.
 Its simple architecture and dataset make it resilient to quantization.
 - **AlexNet (MNIST)**: Shows a slight accuracy drop in INT16 and INT8.
 Performs robustly on MNIST even with reduced precision.
-- **AlexNet (CIFAR-10)**: Dynamic quantization retains accuracy, but manual quantization causes a significant drop due to the dataset's complexity.
+- **AlexNet (CIFAR-10), EfficientNet (MNIST, CIFAR-10)**: Dynamic quantization retains accuracy, but manual quantization causes a significant drop due to the dataset's complexity.
-- **EfficientNet (MNIST)**: INT16 and INT8 quantization result in a sharp drop, likely due to the advanced and complex architecture.
-- **EfficientNet (CIFAR-10)**: Faces substantial degradation in INT16 and INT8, indicating that the quantization method needs further optimization for complex models and datasets.

 ---